Skip to main content

 InsetDefault.
 The navigation bar occupies layout space.
 Page content is laid out below it.

 OverlayThe navigation bar floats above the page content.
-Content extends behind the bar and should handle the inset via SafeAreaPadding.
+Content extends behind the bar.
+Handle the inset via SafeAreaPadding.

 Navigation is performed through the INavigation interface, accessible via Page.Navigation on any child page, or directly on the NavigationPage instance.